 Taxi Tip¶

-Objective: Train a regression model to predict the amount of a taxi tip.
+Objective: Train a Decision Tree regressor to predict the amount of a taxi tip.

 Import libraries¶